Post-Graduation Work Permit

 If, after reading the guide and attending the workshop, you still have questions about applying for a PWGP, you can book an appointment with an Academic Advisor - International focus.

 Once I have applied, can I start to work full time?

 You are not authorized to work full-time until your Post-Graduation Work Permit application has been received by IRCC.
-However, if you have just completed your program but have not yet applied for a Post-Graduation Work Permit (PGWP), you may work off campus on a part-time basis if:
+However, you may begin working full-time while waiting for IRCCs decision on your Post-Graduation Work Permit application.
+You must also meet all IRCC requirements.